-This is the completely Playslip Setup Wizard.
+This is the Playslip Setup Wizard.
 This lets you setup your own playslip.
 It allows you to program in "special marks", as shown above, or even override settings.
 [Mac OS X Snow Leopard screenshot]

 This is the Virtual Lottery Setup Wizard, which introduces the concept of "virtual lotteries", where separate lotteries can be virtually joined together to be treated as a single lottery.
 [Mac OS X Snow Leopard screenshot]

-This is Lotto Sorcerer's powerful Scripting Laboratory, which uses an enhanced BASIC language (similar to Microsoft's Visual Basic) to allow you to create your own programs.
+This is Lotto Sorcerer's powerful Scripting Laboratory, which uses an easy-to-learn enhanced BASIC language (similar to Microsoft's Visual Basic) to allow you to create your own programs.
 You can automate Lotto Sorcerer, create your own filters, functions, charts, graphs and much more.
-In fact, you can create programs that do not have anything to do with lotteries, or even gambling: one Lotto Sorcerer user in an amateur astronomer who reports that he uses Lotto Sorcerer's Scripting Laboratory to write programs for use in his hobby.
+In fact, you can create programs that do not have anything to do with lotteries, or even gambling: one Lotto Sorcerer user is an amateur astronomer who reports that he uses Lotto Sorcerer's Scripting Laboratory to write programs for use in his hobby.

 Over 200 built-in functions and commands.
 Figure 13 shows the source code of a sample script included with Lotto Sorcerer, and figure 14 shows the output of that same script.
 You can also run batches of separate scripts.
 [Mac OS X Snow Leopard screenshot]

 Lotto Sorcerer's Lottery Number Oracle™ tool can analyze each number and predict, using Gaussian distribution, the chances the number will be drawn by a specific date.
 [Windows 7 screenshot]